Private Stock Use at Grand Canyon

 Overnight Use

-Backcountry permits: Overnight use on the North Rim or at Inner Canyon campsites requires a permit from the Grand Canyon Permits Office.
+Backcountry permits: Overnight use on the North Rim or at Inner Canyon campsites requires a permit from the Backcountry Permits Office.
 Enter the lottery for backcountry permits by the first of the month, four months prior to the start date.
+Permits may still be available after the lottery is complete, and can be booked by contacting the Backcountry Permits Office at 928-638-7875.
 Inner Canyon Permit Cost: $10 per permit plus $15 for each person and $15 for each equine per night.

 North Rim Horse Camp: (May 15 to November 1; water may be shut off earlier, weather depending) One site; 0.25 miles (0.4 km) north of the North Kaibab Trailhead; pit toilet, picnic table, campfire ring, potable water, and small corral.
 One person must camp with stock.
 Maximum six equines, six people, and two vehicles; maximum trailer length 30 feet (9 m).
 North Rim Horse Camp Permit Cost: $10 per permit plus $4 for each person and $4 for each equine per night.